yulangz/rocketmq/RIP-21-logical-queue-abstraction-for-static-topic-and-fast-scale-out.md

 It will add a new constant to mock broker names for logical queues.
 - Will we add a new feature?
 Yes.
 We will introduce new concepts
-* physical queue, a shard bound to a specified broker
+-- physical message queue, physical queue for short, a shard bound to a specified broker -- logic message queue, logic queue for short, a shard vertically composed by physical queues.
+-- dynamic sharded topic, dynamic topic for short, which has queues increasing with the broker numbers.
-* "static sharded topic", "static topic" for short, which has fixed queues, implemented with logic queues
+-- static sharded topic, static topic for short, which has fixed queues, implemented with logic queues

 Why should we do that
 - Are there any problems with our current project?